thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	07:52:51 PM 01 08 --> some error with following having username manushi.chillar.insta
 -	07:21:58 PM 01 08 --> some error with following having username priyanka.chopra143
 -	07:21:34 PM 01 08 --> posted with username disha.patani.updates
 -	07:20:09 PM 01 08 --> some error with posting having username tamannaah.143